 5. UNECE has long been a pioneer in developing such joined-up approaches.
-These include the Protocol to Abate Acidification, Eutrophication and Ground-level Ozone (Gothenburg Protocol, signed in 1999 and amended in 2012) to the Convention on Long-range Transboundary Air Pollution (Air Convention) (UNECE, 1999).
+These include the Protocol to Abate Acidification, Eutrophication and Ground-level Ozone (Gothenburg Protocol, signed in 1999 and amended in 2012) to the Convention on Long-range Transboundary Air Pollution (Air Convention), which was itself signed in 1979.
 The amended Protocol came into force on 7 October 2019.
 The Gothenburg Protocol includes ceilings to limit emissions of sulphur dioxide (SO2), nitrogen oxides (NOx) and ammonia (NH3) up to 2020, together with national commitments to reduce emissions of SO2, volatile organic compounds (VOCs), particulate matter (PM), NO2 and NH3 as from 2020 and onwards, as these contribute to acidification, eutrophication, ground-level ozone and PM.
 This multi-pollutant, multi-effect approach has encouraged further efforts to understand the many air pollution impacts and interactions of nitrogen.
 Following the establishment of the Task Force on Reactive Nitrogen (TFRN) in 2007 (ECE/EB.AIR/91/Add.1, decision 2007/1), the European Nitrogen Assessment: Sources, effects and policy perspectives (Sutton and others, 2011) extended the approach to consider the full range of nitrogen interactions linking air, water, climate, ecosystems and soils, including identification of abatement options.

 6. Concerning agricultural sources of air pollution, most effort under the Gothenburg Protocol has focused on NH3, which, in the UNECE region, is mainly emitted from animal excreta and nitrogen-containing fertilizers.
-This led to the establishment of the Guidance document on preventing and abating ammonia emissions from agricultural sources (Ammonia Guidance Document) as a comprehensive reference manual, as revised in 2012 (ECE/EB.AIR/120) (published as Bittman and others, 2014).
-This document is complemented by the UNECE Framework Code for Good Agricultural Practice for Reducing Ammonia Emissions ((ECE/EB.AIR/129), a shorter document describing voluntary approaches, which can also form the starting point for Parties to establish, publish and disseminate their own national ammonia codes, as required under annex IX to the Gothenburg Protocol.
+This led to the establishment of the Guidance document on preventing and abating ammonia emissions from agricultural sources (Ammonia Guidance Document) as a comprehensive reference manual, revised in 2012 (ECE/EB.AIR/120) (published as Bittman and others, 2014).
+This document is complemented by the UNECE Framework Code for Good Agricultural Practice for Reducing Ammonia Emissions (ECE/EB.AIR/129), a shorter document describing voluntary approaches, which can also form the starting point for Parties to establish, publish and disseminate their own national ammonia codes, as required under annex IX to the Gothenburg Protocol.

 7. With the improved understanding emerging from the European Nitrogen Assessment (Sutton and others, 2011), it was agreed by the Air Convention that there was a need for guidance on mitigating all forms of nitrogen, with the priority in the first instance being to focus on agricultural sources relevant across the UNECE region.
-This was deemed necessary to support the objectives of the Gothenburg Protocol (twenty-second preambular para.; art.
-4 (1); art.
-6 (1) (g); annex IX, para.
-2) and the revised Gothenburg Protocol (tenth preambular para.; art.
-7 (3) (d); art.
-10 (4)).
+This was deemed necessary to support the objectives of the Gothenburg Protocol (twenty-second preambular para. on consideration of the full biogeochemical nitrogen cycle; art.
+4 (1) on exchange of information and technology; art.
+6 (1) (g) on the implementation of management programmes to reduce emissions; annex IX, para.
+2, on reducing nitrogen losses from the whole nitrogen cycle; and the revised Gothenburg Protocol (tenth preambular para. on the influence of the nitrogen cycle and the potential synergies with and trade-offs between air pollution and climate change; art.
+7 (3) (d) on the calculation of nitrogen budgets, nitrogen use efficiency and nitrogen surpluses and their improvements; and art.
+10 (4) on the need to revise annex IX).
 As part of the 2016–2017 work plan for the implementation of the Convention agreed by the Executive Body at its thirty-fourth session (Geneva, 18 December 2015), the Task Force on Reactive Nitrogen undertook to “Initiate the development of an ECE guidance document that describes an integrated approach, addressing multiple compounds and their synergies, with regard to nitrogen management in agriculture and illustrates its co-benefits” (ECE/EB.AIR/133/Add.1, item 2.3.4).